Import Data

 • Select the data file to import.

-3. Step 3: Upload your data
+3. Upload your data

 • Select Upload at the bottom of the page to start the import process.